JoeG230/Capstone-Project/README.md

 An exploration of worldwide electricity consumption

 ## Overview
-In this final project, students are tasked with finding their own dataset, performing multilinear regression analysis to find insights and conclusions.
+In this final project, students were tasked with finding their own dataset, performing multilinear regression analysis to find insights and conclusions.
 This project looks at data on **world electricity generation**, with the aim of providing an insight into some of the factors that affect electricity generation per capita.

 ## The Dataset
 The World Energy Consumption dataset was